by Philomath Films

 *Greg (Ceres) received parole, got married, worked as a civil engineer, published poetry online.
 After fighting a serious bout with cancer, Greg died a free man in June, 2017.

 *Sammie (Trinculo) got into trouble with computer fraud.
 He was transferred to two other prisons.
 After serving thrity-one consecutive years in prison, he was paroled on August 1, 2014.
 He continues to make a positive life for himself outside the razor-wire working as a facilitator/counselor for Goodwill Industries.
-Since, 2011, Sammie has worked with Curt L. Tofteland on his one person memoir show, Othello’s Tribunal.
-The production tours around the country performing at professional Shakespeare Theatres, colleges and universities, and prison and detention centers.
+He re-married his ex-wife Barbara in Nashville, TN.
+The ceremony was performed by Curt L. Tofteland.
+Since, 2011, Sammie has worked with Curt on his one person memoir play, Othello’s Tribunal.
+The production tours around the country performing at professional Shakespeare Theatres, colleges, universities, and adult prisons and juvenile detention centers.
+Sammie works as a life coach and mentor to young people at the Spot, a Goodwill program in Louisville, KY.

 *DeMond (Stephano) was transferred to two other prisons.
 His case was taken on by the Innocence Project.
 He was paroled in November, 2014.
-His parole was revoked/reinstated and then deferred in 2017.
-He received parole in 2019.
+His parole has been twice revoked/reinstated and then deferred.
+His next visit to the parole board will be in 2026.

 *Red (Miranda) received parole in 2008.
 In 2010, he returned to prison on a new conviction and parole violation.
 He was paroled in 2019.